The College of New Jersey Logo

 Renee Haider is the Associate Director of The Sustainability Institute at The College of New Jersey.
 The Institute administers the Sustainable Jersey municipal certification program.
 Prior to joining The Sustainability Institute, she was a research associate at the Mineta Transportation Institute at San Jose State University for two years and the Associate Director of the National Transit Institute at Rutgers University for 18 years.
 In these capacities she worked with teams of professionals from operating agencies, departments of transportation, industry associations, academic research centers, and Federal government entities to conduct applied research and develop education and training materials related to surface transportation, particularly public transit.
 This included working with the Federal Transit Administration and the Federal Highway Administration to support intergovernmental sustainability initiatives and collaborating with local, state, and federal government representatives on transportation and land use and statewide transportation planning and programming efforts aimed at supporting the core value of sustainability.
 She can be reached at 609-771-2307, or by email at haiderr@tcnj.edu.

-Sabrina Arauz, Program Assistant
+Sabrina Arauz, Program Coordinator

 Sabrina supports the marketing and communications of the Sustainable Jersey programs.
 Her responsibilities include the weekly program update emails, creating and updating website content, social media content creation, video editing, and maintenance of the program’s YouTube channels.
 Sabrina has a B.A. in Visual Arts with a concentration in Graphic Design from The College of New Jersey.
 She can be reached at 609-771-2921, or by email at arauzs1@tcnj.edu.